danny05158/vue-proj/README.md

 - 500px-999px: shows 4 columns
 - below 500px: show 2 columns

 - Icon should be draggable.
-To drag an icon a user must click and hold for a second or so.
+To drag an icon a user must click and hold for a second or so. used [vuedraggable](https://github.com/SortableJS/Vue.Draggable) library
 - Dragging an icon into other icons should reorder the icons on the screen.
 - CSS only wallpaper design.